bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 This weapon deals -2 damage, on [Non-mitigated Attack](Terminology#Non-mitigated%20Attack) it causes the enemy to be [Grappled](Special-Combat-Actions#grapple).
 You need to maintain hold of the ensnaring weapon to maintain the [Grapple](Special-Combat-Actions#grapple).

 #### Fast Reloading
-If your weapon requires ammo, it can be reloaded in half the time.
-Reloads that normally take an action are instead free, and any skill tests performed that turn are at a -2.
+If your weapon requires [Loading](Terminology#Loading), it takes half the time.
+[Loading](Terminology#Loading) that normally takes an action is instead a [Free Action](Terminology#Free%20Action).

 #### Hand and a Half
 If this weapon is otherwise usable in one hand, the weapon counts as 1 size larger while wielded in two hands.
-The weapon receives one additional trait that only applies when used in two hands.

 #### Inscribed
 This weapon counts as a Focus for [Will](Spirit#Will) skill tests.